ivandotv/dumba/README.md

 Actual field validation tests are created via `createValidation` function. `createValidation` function accepts two arguments:

 - function to execute the validation.
-It should return true if field is valid, or if it **returns a string** it will mark the field as invalid, and the string will be used as the error, in this case, second parameter (message) will be ignored.
-This is particularly useful when working with dependant fields.
+It should return true if field is valid, or if it **returns a string** it will mark the field as invalid, and the string will be used as the error, in this case, the second parameter (message) will be ignored.
+This is particularly useful when working with dependent fields.
 - message to be used as an error if validation fails

 ```ts